swcarpentry/board/workshops.md

     communicate with the host using either an organizational email address or a software-carpentry.org email address, whichever the organization prefers.
-All conversations must be recorded in a shared central location approved by the Board (so that we don't have to dig around in people's private mail archives two years from now for conversations).
+All conversations must be recorded in a shared central location approved by the Steering Committee (so that we don't have to dig around in people's private mail archives two years from now for conversations).

 9. All records of individuals' participation in workshops and training must be similarly recorded in a shared central location